-It's no secret, we Southerner's like our tea cold and sweet!
-And while this recipe is not rocket-science, it's helpful if you want to learn to make authentic Southern Sweet Tea!
+It’s no secret, we Southerner’s like our tea cold and sweet and here’s the secret how to make perfect iced Southern Sweet Tea at home!

 - Quick and easy - once you brew it, which takes 5-minutes, the rest is a breeze!